andornaut/til/docs/fpv.md

 1. Click "Load Firmware [Online]"
 1. Click "Flash Firmware"
    * If after rebooting and reconnecting, you see an error like "The configurator version used (10.10.0) does not support firmware 25.12.2", then you must downgrade to an older firmware version.
 The latest version of BETAFPVF405 firmware supported by configurator 10.10.0 is "4.5.3 [23-Nov-2025]".
+   * For a Pavo Pico II, import these CLI commands: "[CLI for quadcopter (Do not need to be flashed separately)](https://support.betafpv.com/hc/en-us/articles/50758255044889-CLI-and-Firmware-for-Pavo-Pico-%E2%85%A1-F405-2-3S-20A-V1-0-FC)" (ELRS version)

 When you connect your flight controller, Linux sees two completely different USB devices depending on whether the board is in "Normal" mode or "DFU" (Bootloader) mode.